bokkisec/CCDC_2024_Windows/README.md

 - NOTE: I DID NOT WRITE ALL OF THESE TOOLS, but contributed to many
     - PowerSiem_v2 (original by IppSec) developed to actively gather important Sysmon logs
     - NetWatch built to monitor network connections, using regex filters to better understand what is going on
+    - BackdoorHound built to use statistical analysis to identify anomalous users in Active Directory
     - Vaccine built to mitigate many Windows vulnerabilities with rapid registry changes
     - Old scripts refined to be more efficient, reliable, and up to date with newer versions of Windows
 - Link to main repo: https://github.com/UCI-CCDC/CCDC